LEOch007/python-data-analysis-practice/README.md

 The dataset is common one: weatherAUS, which is available in Kaggle.

-One task is using pura python, another is using pyspark.
+One task is using pure python, another is using pyspark.